 How can you use this to your advantage?

 When you’re working on social media – newsletters, Facebook, Instagram, LinkedIn – there are several best practices you should know.
 We’ve scoured the Internet and listed them all here for your convenience.
-Bookmark this article, and you’ll refer back to it the next time you’re posting on social media.
+Bookmark this article and you can refer back to it the next time you’re posting on social media.

 One of the most important – and least publicized – changes Google has made In the last few years is their move from Google Places for Business to Google+ Local.

 Understanding the move and how it affects your place in Google search is important for your studio.